 - CNS disease

-Alcohol dependent patients may also be at risk of empyema but only represent a small proportion of patients11.
-Approximately a third of patients presenting with empyema have no underlying health problems.
+- Approximately one-third of patients presenting with empyema have no underlying health problems.

 The following points should be specifically covered when taking a history from a patient with a pleural effusion: